Starfaiith/Starfaiith/README.md

 - 👀 I’m interested in working on programming and development, but I really prefer backend

-- 🌱 I’m currently learning C# but i have plenty of free time so i'm going to start a algorithm course on "curso em video"
+- 🌱 I’m currently learning C# and JS!

 - 📫 Talk to me using email (felipegb882@gmail.com) or discord (Starfaith#0901)